mcsammon/mcsammon.github.io/_posts/2020-06-19-competitors.md

 jd.com (another e-commerce giant)
 Priceline (not sure that Amazon is in the hotel/airfare business yet...)
 ebay (another e-commerce giant)
-Netflix (Amazon streams movies and tv shows, and produces original content)
+Netflix (Amazon streams movies and TV shows, and produces original content)
-Apple (Amazon makes their own tech products: the kindle, fire, alexa, etc.)
+Apple (Amazon makes their own tech products: the Kindle, Fire, Alexa, etc.)
 Google (another tech giant)
 Facebook (not sure that Amazon is in the social media business yet...)

-I found this list dissatisfying, so I wanted use different technique to identify firms connected to Amazon: Use stock returns to identify groups of similar firms.
-Speficially, if a firm's returns were sufficently correlated with Amazon's returns, after accounting for the effect of common components like the market, then they could be somehow related to Amazon.
+I found this list dissatisfying, so I wanted to try something different: Let the stock market tell me which firms are connected to Amazon.
+Specifically, if a firm's returns were sufficiently correlated with Amazon's returns, after accounting for the effect of common components like the market, then those firms could be somehow connected to Amazon.
 I settled on using Affinity Propagation, a clustering algorithm which I will describe in the next subsection.

 # Set Up